pbklink/motif-core/etc/motif-core.api.md

     protected compareDefined(left: CorrectnessTableGridValue, right: CorrectnessTableGridValue): number;
 }

+// Warning: (ae-forgotten-export) The symbol "LitIvemIdList" needs to be exported by the entry point public-api.d.ts
+// Warning: (ae-missing-release-tag) "LitIvemIdListsService" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class LitIvemIdListsService extends LockOpenList<LitIvemIdList> {
+    constructor(_scansService: ScansService);
+    // (undocumented)
+    finalise(): void;
+}

 // Warning: (ae-missing-release-tag) "LitIvemIdMatchesDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)